-Depending on your country of origin, you don’t need a visa for short visits of up to 21 days.
-Longer visits of up to 59 days are possible as well, with a single- or multiple-entry visa.
-As you, however, are probably planning to enter the country for the purpose of employment, you will need a non-immigrant visa for pre-arranged employment.
+Depending on your country of origin, you may not need a visa for visits of up to 30 days.
+With a tourist visa, longer visits of less than 60 days are possible as well.
+However, if you plan to enter the country for the purpose of employment, you will need a non-immigrant visa for pre-arranged employment.

-There are different visa types which may apply to you when you move to the Philippines:
+There are different visa types that may apply to you when you move to the Philippines:

-- A tourist visa is only necessary for a stay exceeding 21 days and requiring multiple entries.
+- A tourist visa is only necessary for stays exceeding 30 days and requiring multiple entries.

-- A non-immigrant visa is granted for the purpose of pre-arranged employment, trade, transit and study visits.
-The requirements vary, of course.
+- A non-immigrant visa is granted for the purpose of pre-arranged employment, trade, transit, and study visits.
+The requirements naturally vary.

 - Non-quota immigrant visas apply to children and spouses of Philippine citizens and returning natural-born Filipinos.

 - Quota immigrant visas are granted to applicants with enough financial capital who possess extraordinary professional skills or qualifications to benefit the country.
-Per year, only 50 quota immigrant visas are granted.
+A maximum of 50 quota immigrant visas are granted per year.

-- The special resident retiree visa is a non-immigrant visa which allows multiple entry and an indefinite stay.
-To participate in this visa program applicants must submit a “deposit” of around 50,000$.
+- The special resident retiree visa is a non-immigrant visa that allows multiple entries and indefinite stay.
+To participate in this visa program, applicants must submit a deposit of up to USD 50,000.